sethusuresh/Jenkins-Rpi/README.md

     NOTE:- Not required to create any directories in advance.
 The above command will start jenkins server accessible at localhost:8080.

 PS:- During the initial launch, jenkins will prompt for password which will be present in the file initialAdminPassword inside the directory  /var/lib/docker/volumes/jenkins/secrets.

+NOTE:
+This repository is linked to the DockerHub.
+So after evry commit, the DockerHub will automatically build the images and update in the DockerHub repository with the tag "latest"